nguyenhuuit/adventofcode-runner/README.md

 ### Available Scripts

-- `npm run build` - Build the project
+- `pnpm start`: Builds the project and runs the main script.
-- `npm run start` - Build and run the project
-- `npm run start:dev` - Run in development mode
+- `pnpm start:dev`: Runs the project in development mode.
-- `npm run test` - Run tests
-- `npm run lint` - Run ESLint
-- `npm run lint:fix` - Fix ESLint issues
-- `npm run format` - Format code with Prettier
-- `npm run format:check` - Check code formatting
+- `pnpm lint`: Lints the source files.
+- `pnpm lint:fix`: Lints and fixes issues in the source files.
+- `pnpm format`: Formats the source files using Prettier.
+- `pnpm format:check`: Checks if the source files are formatted correctly.
+- `pnpm test`: Runs the tests using Jest.

 ### Project Structure